State v. J.A. – First Degree Rape

 We understand that good person can find themselves on the wrong side of law enforcement and prosecutors.
 All it takes is being in the wrong place at the wrong time or one poor decision to get charged with a federal drug crime.
 We will be your advocate, working to limit your exposure to the harsh penalties of a federal drug crime conviction.

 It’s tempting to think, “I’m a good person.
 I can’t be convicted.
 I’m no criminal.”
 However, don’t let your confidence prevent you from arming yourself with the representation you need.
 While nice, wishful thinking and hope are not strategies when it comes to defending a case in federal court.

-Usually, federal court is not where you will find someone facing a simple possession charge after getting caught with a joint or some white powder in their car.
-The federal drug charges that we see usually include large quantities of narcotics and ongoing, possibly years long, investigations.
+Usually, a federal court is not where you will find someone facing a simple possession charge after getting caught with a joint or some white powder in their car.
+The federal drug charges that we see usually include large quantities of narcotics and ongoing, possibly years-long, investigations.
 The federal charges that result include: